 Simple English definitions for legal terms

-Read a random definition: damages
+Read a random definition: free election

 A board of trustees, also known as a board of directors, is a group of people elected by shareholders or members to make important decisions for a corporation, partnership, association, or other organization.
 They establish policies, elect or appoint officers and committees, and make other governing decisions.
 In charitable organizations, they are often called board of trustees.
 Some boards have staggered terms, meaning only part of the board is voted on in any single election.